Should You Enroll in Elite Blog Academy? – A Comprehensive Review

-I had signed up for EBA’s waitlist a few months prior and was excited for enrollment to open in February.
+I signed up for EBA’s waitlist a few months prior to it being on sale and was excited for enrollment to open in February.
 I was 100% certain that I was going to buy it.
-The morning it went on sale, I woke up a few minutes earlier than usual to sign on and buy it.
+The morning it went on sale, I woke up a little earlier than usual to sign on and buy it.
 When I opened the enrollment page, I balked at the cost.
 I literally closed the computer screen upon first glance at it because it was a lot more than I was expecting.
 I’m a personal finance blogger who is frugal at heart.

-With EBA in hand, I launched From Pennies to Plenty a few months later in the spring of 2017.
+With EBA in hand, I launched From Pennies to Plenty in the spring of 2017.
 I knew almost nothing about blogging for business but was determined to try my best at it.

 What EBA has done for me

 I worked through the course slowly at my own pace from March 2017 to when finished it in December 2018.
 During that time, From Pennies to Plenty grew a lot.

 Gained a few thousand email subscribers from 13 in May 2017

 Reached between 20,000-30,000 pageviews a month from 339 pageviews in May 2017